hostjane/hostjane.github.io/_pages/dos-and-donts-selling.md

 # Do's and Don'ts for Selling

 Here at HostJane we exist to support awesome freelancers make the most out of their Skills.

-Our Roadmap helps Sellers monetize their Work.
+<span class="green">Our [Roadmap](/buyers/hostjane-roadmap/) helps Sellers monetize their Work.</span>

 We have a few helpful Do's and Don'ts to make the selling process organized and simple.

 ### Do's